webbpinner/OpenVDMv2/README.md

 ####Create the Required Directories
-In order for OpenVDMv2 to properly store data serveral directories must be created on the Warehouse -**FTPRoot** - This will become the document root for the ProFTP server.
+In order for OpenVDMv2 to properly store data serveral directories must be created on the Warehouse

+ - **FTPRoot** - This will become the document root for the ProFTP server.
--**CruiseData** - This is the location where the Cruise Data directories will be located.
+ - **CruiseData** - This is the location where the Cruise Data directories will be located.
 This directory needs to live within the **FTPRoot**
--**PublicData** - This is the location where the Public Data share will be located.
+ - **PublicData** - This is the location where the Public Data share will be located.
 This directory needs to live within the **FTPRoot**
--**VisitorInformation** - This is the location where ship-specific information will be located.
+ - **VisitorInformation** - This is the location where ship-specific information will be located.
 This directory needs to live within the **FTPRoot**

 The Location of the **FTPRoot** needs to be large enough to hold multiple cruises worth of data.
 In typical installation of OpenVDMv2, the location of the **FTPRoot** is on dedicated hardware (internal RAID array).
 In these cases the volume is mounted at boot by the OS to a specific location (i.e. `/mnt/vault`).
 Instructions on mounting volumes at boot is beyond the scope of these installation procedures however.